Home / Therapy / Individual Therapy

 Individualized Treatment at Illinois Recovery Center

-If you or a loved one is struggling with a SUD, genuinely individualized treatment is available at Illinois Recovery Center.
-We can offer you a supervised medical detox program to help you safely eliminate the toxins from your body and break your dependence.
+We can also offer you a supervised medical detox program to help you safely eliminate the toxins from your body and break your dependence.

 FAQ